Renal Biopsy

 What is a renal biopsy?

-A procedure to remove a small sample of kidney tissue for examination.
+A medical procedure where a sample of kidney tissue is taken for examination.

 Why is a renal biopsy performed?